hbc/NGS_Data_Analysis_Course/lessons/08_automating_workflow.md

 - Reviewing your two scripts, *are there additional commonalities across scripts or within scripts that we could optimize?*

 > NOTE: Best practice would be to run the above script as a job on the scheduler.
 Then it is not in an interactive session, and you can set it up and exit out of the terminal.
-To do this, you simply need to make a new script with the same contents **+** the necessary bsub directives to the *beginning* of the script; you can submit it to the scheduler as `bsub < rnaseq_analysis_on_file2.lsf`.
-(The ".lsf" extension is for our future selves, so they can tell that it's a job submission script for the scheduler.)
+We'll do this in a few minutes.

 #### Granting our Workflow More Flexibility

 A couple of changes need to be made to make this script more friendly to both changes in the workflow and changes in files.

+***More variables***

 **The first major change is allowing flexibility in the input fastq file.** Thus at the start of the script let's capture an input parameter that must be supplied with the script name.